The Outsiders (novel): Museum and film locations

-In 2022, in Sperry, Oklahoma, the group Upward Sperry restored the now un-operational DX gas station seen in the film.
-The group's president Gary Coulson said, “It’s really growing.
-I almost hate to say, but it’s almost like a cult following.
-They stream through here - what that does is get people here.”
+In 2022, in Sperry, Oklahoma, the group Upward Sperry restored the now defunct DX gas station seen in the film.
+The group's president Gary Coulson said, "It's really growing.
+I almost hate to say, but it's almost like a cult following.
+They stream through here – what that does is get people here."
 With O'Connor they are planning to revitalize Outsiders nostalgia in Sperry.

-Stage musical adaptation

-A stage musical based on both the novel and film has been in the works as of 2022 and is expected to hold its world premiere at La Jolla Playhouse in February/March 2023.
-The production will be directed by Danya Taymor from a libretto by Adam Rapp, with songs by Jamestown Revival and music supervision, arrangements, and orchestrations by Justin Levine.